MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/throttling-faq.md

 When a request is throttled, the response header includes a time that will be used in retry logic.
 You can use the **Retry-After** HTTP header to fetch the value that will be provided in seconds.
 For example, **Retry-After: 60**.

 ## What is the message that is shown as part of the 429 HTTP response?
 You will receive the message, "This request could not be processed at this time due to system experiencing high resource utilization.
-Please retry the request after {0} seconds".
+Retry the request after {0} seconds".
 Where **{0}** will have the dynamically calculated retry-after time interval.

 ## Does throttling apply to internal Microsoft services?
 Internal Microsoft services, such as DRA, WHSMobile, and RetailAPI are currently exempt from throttling.
 However, telemetry is being collected on the performance and effect of these services on the overall system health.
-Microsoft will work with each of these internal service teams to establish usage-based limits in the near future.
+Microsoft will work with each of these internal service teams to establish usage-based limits at some point.

 ## Is it recommended to use a dedicated integration account instead of just the generic admin user account?
 Yes, we strongly recommend this approach.
-As these service protection settings are set up for user specific values, using the same user account for most or all of your integration will limit your ability to assign relative priorites across your integration needs.
+As these service protection settings are set up for user-specific values, using the same user account for most or all of your integration will limit your ability to assign relative priorities across your integration needs.
 Further, if the same user account is used, all integration requests that originate from that user account will be subjected to throttling.

 ## Does throttling depend on the tier that my environment is running on?
 In the initial release, no. Throttling will calculate its threshold based on the resources that are available for each environment.